richsoni/richsoni-songs/stormy-window.md

 title: Stormy Window
 ---

-when you slammed the door
+When you slammed the door
-and left me all alone
+And left me all alone
-kneeling on the floor
+Kneeling on the floor
-i couldnt help but moan
+I couldn't help but moan

-since youve been gone
+Since you've been gone
-ive been waitin
+Ive been waitin'
 I want you to know
-my wrist is restin
+My wrist is restin'
-against a stormy window
+Against a stormy window

-you really shook me up
+You really shook me up
-nothin seems the same
+Nothin' seems the same
-ive gut a tangle of guts
+Ive gut a tangle of guts
-with a sinkin pain
+With a sinkin' pain

-you left me stranded
+You left me stranded
-shakin, tired
+Shakin', tired
-bitter, weary, and low
+Bitter, weary, and low
-ive been fearin the world
+Ive been fearin' the world
-outside the stormy window
+Outside the stormy window

-baby, darlin, honey, dear
+Baby, darlin', honey, dear
-i want you back with me here
+I want you back with me here
-birds a chirpin, sunshine a smilin
+Birds a chirpin', sunshine a smilin'
-breezes blowin but im stuck a cryin
+Breezes blowin' but I'm stuck a cryin'
-pushin my palms
+Pushin' my palms
-against the stormy window
+Against the stormy window

-i know your gone for good
+I know your gone for good
-its settled into my mind
+Its settled into my mind
-still the crack in my heart
+Still the crack in my heart
-is pounding colder than ice
+Is pounding colder than ice

-ive gone crazy, ive gone nuts
+Ive gone crazy, I've gone nuts
-why cant i just start a-hatin your guts
+Why cant i just start a-hatin' your guts
-im bangin my head
+I'm bangin' my head
-on a stormy window
+On a stormy window